20 Best Trap Workout and Exercises for Mass and Strength

 12. Smith Machine Shrug

-The Smith machine shrug is a variation of the barbell shrug that is done on a smith machine, which is a weight training machine with a barbell fixed to steel rails.
+The Smith machine shrug is a variation of the barbell shrug done on a Smith machine, a weight training machine with a barbell fixed to steel rails.

-The smith machine allows for greater control over the weight, as the barbell moves along a fixed path.
+It allows for greater control over the weight as the barbell moves along a fixed path.

 It is usually performed for moderate to high reps, such as 8-12 reps per set or more, as part of trap-focused training.